PSP92/css-grid/README.md

 <img src="https://i.imgur.com/Oisvv2u.png" width=400/>

-Now having worked with Flexbox already we might have assumed that Grid would have kicked in and applied some default settings which would have a direct affect on the child elements.
+Now having worked with Flexbox already we might have assumed that Grid would have kicked in and applied some default settings which would have a direct and immediate visual affect on the child elements.

 Although Grid is now being applied it doesn't have the same effect as Flexbox.

 <img src="https://i.imgur.com/9EKQD7D.png" width=500/>